 If you’re feeling stressed, spending some time in nature might help, according to one report.

-Researchers from the University of Michigan recently conducted a study, published in Frontiers in Psychology, to determine the association between nature and stress hormone levels.
+Researchers from the University of Michigan conducted a study, published in Frontiers in Psychology, to determine the association between nature and stress hormone levels.

 For the assessment, they asked a group of adults to take “nature pills,” or to spend some time either sitting or walking in nature.
 They were required to spend 10 minutes or more in nature at least three times a week for an eight-month period.

 Once every two weeks, the scientists measured the participants’ levels of cortisol, a stress hormone, using saliva samples taken before and after a nature pill.

 "Participants were free to choose the time of day, duration, and the place of their nature experience, which was defined as anywhere outside that in the opinion of the participant, made them feel like they've interacted with nature," lead author MaryCarol Hunter explained in a statement.
 "There were a few constraints to minimize factors known to influence stress: take the nature pill in daylight, no aerobic exercise, and avoid the use of social media, internet, phone calls, conversations and reading."

 In addition to accommodating the subjects’ busy lifestyles, the team also factored in the natural drop in cortisol levels that can occur naturally throughout the day.

 After analyzing the results, they found having a 20-minute nature experience reduced cortisol levels.
 In fact, those who spent 20 to 30 minutes sitting or walking outside had the greatest decrease of cortisol levels.